 Accounts are referred to credit reporting agencies within 60 days of the issuance of our second collection notice if the debtor does not have an approved payment plan or some other action that will lead to liquidation of the debt.

 Credit Alert Interactive Verification Reporting System

 Accounts are referred to this service within 30 days of the issuance of a letter notifying the debtor of the referral.
 This is a Federal government database of delinquent Federal debtors, which allows authorized individuals from participating Federal agencies and approved private lenders to access the database for the purpose of pre-screening applicants for loans issued by, or guaranteed by, the Federal government.
 The information is used to determine credit worthiness.

 Department of the Treasury

-Most Government agencies, including VA, refer debts delinquent more than 180 days to the Department of the Treasury for collection under the Treasury Offset Program and Government-wide cross-servicing.
+Most Government agencies, including VA, refer debts delinquent more than 120 days to the Department of the Treasury for collection under the Treasury Offset Program and Treasury Cross-Servicing Program.

 Treasury Offset Program